What is Connections?

 Do you get many responses?

 Yes, and that’s one of the most interesting and enjoyable aspects of Connections for me.
 I answer nearly all of the responses, except occasionally when a lot stack up while I’ve been away on a trip or gotten too far behind for some other reason.
-The only unenjoyable aspect of getting responses is getting occasional attacks that are sent anonymously.
-I can’t take seriously anything that a letter-writer isn’t willing to put his or her name on.
-But fortunately I get these very rarely.
+The only unenjoyable aspect of getting responses is getting occasional attacks that are sent anonymously, but fortunately I get these very rarely.

 How do you keep thinking of topics?